-Trump claims Fox News is conspiring to stop him winning in 2024
+Trump complains Fox News trying to stop him winning in 2024 with bad polls and photos

-‘They use only the most negative polls, which are still great for me, and do everything possible to show that they still have a chance’
+Trump claims Fox News conspiring against his 2024 campaign with negative polls and worst ‘orange’ chin photos

+‘They purposely show the absolutely worst pictures of me, especially the big ‘orange’ one with my chin pulled way back’

 Related video: GA party leaders react to Trump indictment

-Donald Trump bashed Fox News, claiming that it is working with other Republican candidates to figure out who can beat him in the GOP primary.
+Donald Trump has taken to lashing out at Fox News, claiming that the network is working with other Republican candidates to figure out who can beat him in the GOP primary, while using unflattering “orange” photos of him and negative polls.

-The former president took to Truth Social to say that the network is “going all out, just as they did in 2016, to figure who in this very large, but failing, Republican field, can beat your favorite President, Donald John Trump”.
+The former president initially took to Truth Social to say that the network is “going all out, just as they did in 2016, to figure who in this very large, but failing Republican field, can beat your favorite President, Donald John Trump”.

 “They use only the most negative polls, which are still great for me, and do everything possible to show that they still have a chance,” he added.
 “They even pull out nice guy Marc Thiessen to do contortions with numbers that just don’t exist.
 On top of all that, I am the only one beating, by a lot, Crooked Joe Biden, the WORST ‘P’ EVER!”